vmgwembere/p5-ecommerce/README.md

 ## Technologies Used

-Backend
 Python3

 Django

-Stripe
+Stripe - to process payments

-Frontend
+AWS- to host static files

 HTML5

 CSS3

 JavaScript

 Bootstrap

 ## Testing

-Used Travis automated testing
+Used Travis automated testing which kept failing so resulted to manual testing by creating a user and going through all the functionality of the website.
+I also tested the website on different screen sizes.

 ## Deployment